DRAMA

 Year 7

-• Term 1A: Basic Skills.
+Term 1A: Basic Skills.
 In this first term we prepare the students for the type of work they will study throughout the year focussing on basic skills such as speech, facial expressions and physicality in acting.
-They are also introduced to the basic staging and stage directions.
+They are also introduced to basic staging and stage directions.

-• Term 1B: Pantomime.
+Term 1B: Pantomime.
 Within this scheme we focus on comic-timing and begin to explore staging for traditional forms of theatre.
 They are given the task to devise a scene including key stock characters from Pantomime.
 Year 7 students then have the opportunity to go and watch a Pantomime at the Thameside Theatre.

 Year 8

-• Term 1A & 1B: Melodrama and Commedia Dell’Arte.
-Year 8 students build upon the skills learnt in Year 7.
-We study aspects of drama and Theatre history through Melodrama & Commedia Dell’ Arte and students the concept of stock characters.
+Term 1A & 1B: Melodrama and Commedia Dell’Arte.
+Year 8 students build upon the skills they have learnt in Year 7.
+We study aspects of drama and Theatre history through Melodrama & Commedia Dell’ Arte and the concept of stock characters.
 This develops the skill of physicalising characters and slap stick comedy.
-Students will be assessed on performance as well as a written evaluation task on a performance of Melodrama.
+Students will be assessed on performance as well as a written task that consolidates their learning in Melodrama and Commedia Dell’Arte

 Year 9

-• Term 3A & 3B: Girls Like That.
-We finish the year with a mock GCSE unit focussing on the requirements of component two GCSE.
-Students study the play Girls Like That by Evan Placey and are asked to perform part of the script and are assessed using the GCSE marking criteria.
-Students will then complete a written exam which mirrors component three GCSE focussing again on the script Girls Like That.
+Term 3A: Girls Like That.
+We finish the year with a mock GCSE unit focussing again on the requirements of the component two element of the GCSE.
+Students study the play Girls Like That by Evan Placey and are asked to perform part of the script; this is assessed using GCSE marking criteria.
+Students then complete a written exam, focussing on the script Girls Like That, which mirrors component three section A of the GCSE.

 Assessment